European History - From Prehistory To 19TH Century

 by discovering many areas on western coast of Africa in the 15th

 Century.
-They were later joined by their neighbour Spain after their completion
+They were later joined by their neighbor Spain after their completion

-of reconquesta.
+of Reconquista.
 In 1492, Christopher Columbus was funded by the Spaniards in

 order to reach the Indies (east and south Asia) through west route, as it was